Giga Chikadze

 Giga Chikadze (გიგა ჭიკაძე; born 25 August 1988) is a Georgian professional mixed martial artist and former kickboxer.
 He currently competes in the Featherweight division of the Ultimate Fighting Championship (UFC).
 Chikadze formerly competed in the Featherweight division for GLORY.
-As of 22 July 2025, he is #15 in the UFC featherweight rankings.

 Background

 Giga Chikadze was born on 25 August 1988 in Tbilisi.
 Between ages 4 and 5, he began to train in Gōjū-ryū Karate.
 As a child, he inspired to join after watching martial arts movies by Jet Li and Bruce Lee.
 His first introduction to MMA was watching the early UFC events (specifically UFC 1) on VHS tapes, he was very impressed with Royce Gracie with his capabilities of defeating opponents of larger size while wearing a keikogi.

-Chikadze started competing in Kickboxing, moving to the Netherlands for training and in 2015 he joined GLORY, the world's largest kickboxing organization.
+Chikadze started competing in kickboxing, moving to the Netherlands for training and in 2015 he joined GLORY, the world's largest kickboxing organization.

 Mixed martial arts career

 World Series of Fighting

 Chikadze made his mixed martial arts debut as a lightweight in the WSOF, facing Xtreme Couture fighter Gil Guardado.
 He lost the fight by unanimous decision.